Need tips on getting toddler to sleep in own bed? Check out these 6 tips to get your child to sleep—and stay—in his own bed the whole night.

 We lessened our presence until all he needed was for one of us to pop our heads in and reassure him we’re still here.
 Now he sleeps fine in his room without us having to sleep in there or bring him into our bed.

-4. Give your child the head’s up
+4. Give your child a head’s up

-Starting that afternoon, explain to him that you’ll be doing things different now.
+Starting that afternoon, explain that you’ll be doing things different now.
 Lay down exactly what will happen: “After bath time, we’ll go to your room, read four books and sing songs.
 Then we’ll turn off the lights, turn on your night light, kiss good night and close the door.”

 5. Find something enjoyable about her bed and room

 And reinforce the idea that his bed and room is a safe place to be.
-You might want to get new sheets or a night light to reassure him and make the room feel comfortable and even fun.
+You might want to get new sheets or a night light to reassure him and make the room feel comfortable and fun.

 6. Pick a method that works for you and be consistent

 Sometimes the most difficult part about instilling change lies in our own inconsistencies.
-One night you encourage your son to sleep in his room only to concede to his endless cries the next.
+One night you encourage your toddler to sleep in his room only to concede to his endless cries the next.
 You’re sending mixed messages that will only prolong your end goal.

 Instead, hold your ground.
 Don’t change the expectations: “Okay, just for tonight.”
 Decide on what you want to do and stick with it, perhaps giving it a week to settle in.
 Follow through consistently with your word so he takes you seriously.
 Don’t let him sleep in your bed or you in his, even if he protests.